 “Me getting expelled from school created this tension between myself and my mum.
 I felt both pressure and boredom and started doing things, illegal stuff.
 I didn’t have another place to go to during the day so I just took my stuff and left and ended up in a homeless shelter in the city of Clermont-Ferrand.”

 Exclusion refers to the removal or banning of a student from school.
 The approach is based on the assumption that punishment will compel students to change their behaviour.
-In practice, a permanent exclusion is equal to giving up on a young person.

 “Being excluded from school was the moment it started to all fall down for me.
 Because I do have all of this knowledge and this capacity inside me.
 It’s just my anger.”

 “Whatever caused my behaviour in the past, these are problems I still have.
 My issues are still there, and they will probably be with me for a while.
 We need to get better at taking people as people.
 Everyone experiences things in different ways.
-In France we don’t consider people as people, we don’t personalise our responses or handlings of people.
+In France we don’t consider people as people, we don’t personalise our responses or handling of people.
 We need to understand that people don’t fit in the same box,” Mohamed says.

 “I may still get angry easily, but I feel through the support of the team, being here at the Homeless World Cup, the support of Sammy, this anger, my temper has calmed down a lot.
 I feel less impulsive and have more self-control and I can snap out of my anger now.
 I have been gone from home a year now but me and my mum we are in contact, we speak with each other, loving each other from afar.”